Skip to main navigation Skip to search Skip to main content

 Overview

-Our multidisciplinary research interests lie at the interface between biotechnology and nanotechnology, with an emphasis of chemical molecular methods and approaches.
-Our work is thus underpinned by components of synthetic chemistry (for the synthesis of building blocks, linkers and enzyme substrates), molecular biology (to enable the genetic engineering of recombinant proteins) and surface chemistry (for the nanofabrication of devices).
-The research activities in our group are currently divided into:
+My research interests lie at the interface between biotechnology and materials science, with an emphasis on chemical molecular methods and approaches.
+The work in my laboratory is thus underpinned by synthetic chemistry (the synthesis of building blocks, linkers and enzyme substrates), molecular biology (the genetic engineering of recombinant proteins) and measurement science (the analysis and characterisation of biomolecules and materials).
+Our laboratory consists of a multinational and multidisciplinary team with backgrounds in chemistry, molecular biology, genetics, chemical engineering and materials science.

 Nanofabrication.
 The use of scanning probe methods together with chemical catalytic and biocatalytic methods for surface fabrication.